How to Secure Your Position in the UK After Brexit: Guide for Actors

 How to use the android app

 Step 1: Download the app.
-To do this before the 30th March, you must have an android phone.
+To do this before 30 March 2019, you must have an android phone.
 You can download the app, which is called ‘EU Exit: ID Document Check’ (by UK Visas and Immigration) from the Google Play store.

 Step 2: Scan your passport.
 To do this, your passport must have a biometric chip.
 The app will give you instructions, and when it does, open your passport to the photograph page and take a picture.